mrdougwright/rubykin.github.io/enumerables.md

 layout: default
 title: Enumerables
 weight: 9
+description: The Enumerable is a built-in Ruby module that allows you to iterate (go over) the elements in a collection.
+Here we review four of the basic enumerables.
 ---

 The Enumerable module is a collection of built-in Ruby methods that allow you to scan, sort, search and manipulate collections.
 Remember that collections come in two forms, hashes and arrays.
 We’ll cover four of the basic enumerables in this chapter: